 We’re committed to doing all we can to support doctors.
 We have published advice and frequently asked questions.

-Can I practise while I’m waiting for a decision on my application?
+Can I practice while I’m waiting for a decision on my application?

 You must not undertake any medical work in the UK without the appropriate registration.